-The following are GASB Statements that have been issued recently and are currently being evaluated, by OCCRC, for their potential impact in future years.
+The following are GASB Statements that have been issued recently and are currently being evaluated by OCCRC for their potential impact in the future years:

-- Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements, which will be effective for the year ending December 31, 2023. - Statement No. 96, Subscription-Based Information Technology Arrangements, which will be effective for the year ending December 31, 2023.
+- Statement No. 100, Accounting Changes and Error Corrections an amendment of GASB Statement No. 62, which is effective for the year ending December 31, 2024; - Statement No. 101, Compensated Absences, which will be effective for the year ending December1, 2024; and - Statement No. 102, Certain Risk Disclosures, which will be effective for the year ending December 31, 2025.